Hockey Stick Guide 22/23

 The balance point is usually measured from the head of the stick to the point & which the stick balances on a fulcrum.
 The closer the balance point is to the head the lower it is & vice versa.
 With sticks becoming naturally lighter, balance points have become more important to match player styles in the absence of choice in weights.
 It is also interesting to remember that balance points are individual to each stick despite the modern manufacturing process.

-Low balance points mean the stick will feel head or bottom heavy.
-This would be ideal for players who rely on their block tackles, hitting & slapping skills who may have been used to medium or heavy weight sticks.
 High balance points mean the stick will feel lighter as most of the weight is closer to the hands & wrists.
 This would be better suited to players who rely more on dribble, push pass & perform 3D or aerial skills.

 If you have a stick you really like & the only thing that you want to change is the balance point then never fear, by adding extra weight in the handle, such as an extra grip or two or weighted tape like golfers raises the balance point.
 If you wanted to lower the balance point you could use weighted tape of the back of the shaft or a couple of layers of cloth tape to add some extra weight nearer the head.
 Just remember the stick must got through the stick gauge.